hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_futuristic_spaceship_crewed_entirely_by_ainauts_tr_eb8be439-1dba-44de-85c7-782b8683e265-0_3.content.md

 <!--font:Montserrat-->

-# Ainautes: Exploring the Unknown
+# Ainautes: Into the Unknown

 Welcome to Ainautes, a futuristic spaceship crewed entirely by a team of intrepid explorers.
 Our mission is to travel through the vast expanse of space in search of new discoveries and knowledge.